 Just like in any other country, there are social norms and local customs in Ecuador that might easily throw the unprepared traveler off-guard.
-The good news is that learning etiquette in Ecuador is straightforward, good manners are appreciated here, and a little politeness does go a long way.
+The good news is that learning Ecuadorian etiquette is straightforward, good manners are appreciated here, and a little politeness can go a long way.
 If you plan to visit our country anytime soon then don't worry, we've got your back with this tourist guide to Ecuador customs, traditions and etuiquette.

 The people of Ecuador have a warm and friendly spirit and are very hospitable folk.
 Ecuadorian society is an intriguing mix of being very social, while at the same time formal and conservative.
 Formalities typically increase in the central highlands, while the coastal region and rainforest are more easy-going.